+Course Number Course Title (Required) Hours Cre dit Mus.
+22 Sight Singing and Notation 2 Mus.
+2b - - - - Sight Singing and Elementary Theory- - 2 Mus.
+2c - - - - Sight Singing and Harmonic Analysis- - 2 Mus.
+50a,b,c - - - - Introduction to Music Educa ation - 6 Mus.
+History of Music Six qu ted with the approval of the m

+^{}The elementary education music minor should earn five credit hours in piano.
+This may be a combination of Music 199f and Music 31.
+Consult a Music Division adviser in planning the program.

-Course Number Course Title Hours Credit (Required) Mus.
-2a - - - - Sight Singing and Notation 2 Mus.
-2Ъ - - - - Mus.
-2c - - - - Sight Singing and Harmonic Analysis 2 Mus.
-50a,b,c - - - - Introduction to Music Education 6 Mus.
-158a,b,c - - - - History of Music 6 Six qua arter hours a addi tio nal s elect ted with the approval of the minor adviser - 6 (Recommended Electives) Mus.
-51a - - - Advanced Sight Singing and Ear Training 2 Mus.
-51b.c Advanced Sight Singing and Choral 2 .
-0,0 Literature 4 Mus.
-155a - - - - Literature 4 Instrumental Conducting 2 Mus.
-Mus.
-155a 155b - - Instrumental Conducting 2 - ~ - - Instrumental Conducting 2 Mus.
-155b - - - Instrumental Conducting 2 Choral Conducting 2 Mus.
-Mus.
-Mus.
-155b 199 (selected) - - - - Instrumental Conducting 2 Choral Conducting 2 Class Instruction in Instruments or Voice -
+(Recommended Electives) Mus.
+51a - - - - Advanced Sight Singing and Ear Training 2 Mus.
+51b,c - - - - Advanced Sight Singing and Choral Literature 4 Mus.
+155a - - - - Instrumental Conducting 2 Mus.
+155b - - - - Choral Conducting 2 Mus.
+199 - - - - Class Instruction in Instruments or Voice - Mus. (selected) - - - - Individual Instruction in Music Performance Provis ion is made for a min or concentration in (1) choral directing and (2) instru mental direct ing. (-)

-Description of Courses • Course offerings for the Fall, Winter, and Spring quarters will carry the credit designated in this yearbook.
+Description of Courses • Course offerings for the Fall.
+Winter, and Spring quarters will carry the credit designated in this year-book.
 The same course offerings scheduled in the Summer Sessions may vary in the amount of credit offered.

-Courses marked with a section mark $(\S)$ are listed in more than one division.
+Courses marked with a section mark (§) are listed in more than one division.
 The divisions in which credit may be obtained are given in the title of the course.
 The student is responsible for indicating the division in which the credit is to apply.